Last Updated on July 11, 2022.

 - This includes keeping electrical cords out of reach, and that the heating elements cannot be reached by a hedgehog seeking a warm spot.

 - Couches and upholstered chairs will be used as a hiding spot and if there is a hole underneath in the lining you can be assured that your hedgehog will find it and climb up into your couch or chair.
-This can result in a squished or trapped hedgehog, and for their safety, are not recommended.
+This can result in a squished or trapped hedgehog and for their safety, that furniture is not recommended.

 - Small items on the floor will need to be watched for as well.